yyqRua/learngit/readme.txt

 modofied by vim~
 run farther
 git track changes of files
-dev: creating a new branch is quick
+dev: creating a new branch is quick and simple